How To Do A Scissor Sweep BJJ Step By Step

 Scissor Sweep Jiu Jitsu Transitions

-The scissor sweep BJJ technique has many Brazilian jiu-jitsu transitions.
-When you’re at the scissor sweep position, you can transit to the mount position.
 Also, you can get sweet submissions such as the armbar, triangle choke, cross choke, omoplata, kimura, and more.

 Source: Johnny Jitsu

-• Scissor Sweeps to the Cross Choke
+Scissor Sweep to Cross Choke

 Source: BJJ Fanatics

-• Jiu-Jitsu NoGi Scissor Sweep to the Kimura Choke
+NoGi Scissor Sweep to Kimura

 Source: Danny Fung

-• Scissor Sweep White Belt Triangle Choke Setup
+Scissor Sweep to Triangle Choke

 Source: Chewjitsu